Kotlin/kotlin-frontend-plugin/README.md

     }
 ```

-Finally use gradle continuous build with run task to get live replacement every time you change your code.
+Finally use Gradle continuous build with run task to get live replacement every time you change your code.

 ```
 gradlew -t run